 I've found out that health isn't a number, weight is.

 I notice that when I worry more about the numbers on the scale, I can often abandon the important notion of what a healthy and happy body is.
 Which can sometimes be a few pounds over what we think we should be!
 As long as there's some sort of cardio and weights going on, I tend to stay right where I need to be naturally.

 There's something to be said about companies who launch products geared at men and women to help lose weight and keep it off.
-It promotes a dependency on that particular product, which is where the money is at.
-No matter how great of a mission statement any one weight loss or health business can have, at the end of the day it's still just a business.
+It promotes dependency on that particular product, which is where the money is at.
+No matter how great of a mission statement anyone weight loss or health business can have, at the end of the day, it's still just a business.
 There has to be income coming from somewhere.
-It just so happens that the income coming in to these corporations are from people who depend on meal kits, shakes, workouts, and accountability groups to get them to their next 'goal' of looking slimmer, being thinner, and losing more weight.
+It just so happens that the income coming into these corporations are from people who depend on meal kits, shakes, workouts, and accountability groups to get them to their next "goal" of looking slimmer, being thinner, and losing more weight.